-This week is an opportunity for individuals and families as well as Haemophilia Foundations and other organisations to take part in a campaign and activities to raise awareness about haemophilia, von Willebrand disease and related inherited bleeding disorders throughout Australia.
+Bleeding Disorders Awareness Month is an opportunity for individuals and families as well as Haemophilia Foundations and other organisations to take part in a campaign and activities to raise awareness about haemophilia, von Willebrand disease and related inherited bleeding disorders around Australia.

 The theme this year for Bleeding Disorders Awareness Month is 'Working Together'.
 Throughout the month we'll share information on how everyone in our community works together to support people with bleeding disorders and raise awareness.